Dawn-Of-Justice/chatbot/README.md

 ## Configuration
 - **Document**: Specify the document filename or path in the `app.py` file to define the document the chatbot will reference for question answering.
-- **API Key**: Ensure that you have a valid Google API key and set it as an environment variable named `API_KEY` for accessing Google's services in the .env file
+- **API Key**: Ensure that you have a valid Google API key and set it as an environment variable named `API_KEY` for accessing Google's services in the .env file.
+Note: Rename the example.env file to .env

 ## Dependencies
 - `dotenv`: For loading environment variables from a `.env` file.